 Want to know our (soon-to-be not-so) secret formula for reducing problem behaviour?
-In this blog post, I will talk about the steps we follow when we work with families who use our positive behaviour support services.
+In this blog post, I will talk about the steps we follow when we work with families who use our behaviour management services.

-Here at Beanstalk, our Positive Behaviour Support service offers support to families and educators to increase appropriate behaviour and decrease challenging behaviours.
+Here at Beanstalk, our Behaviour Management service offers support to families and educators to increase appropriate behaviour and decrease challenging behaviours.
 We reduce a problem behaviour by replacing it with more appropriate, functional skills.
 Here’s how:

 Start by observing the behaviour.
 Here at Beanstalk we use the ABC behaviour diary to note down the antecedent (what happens before the behaviour), behaviour (what the behaviour looks like) and consequences (what happens right after the behaviour).
 Use our behaviour diary on the top right of this page and make this as detailed as you can, such that if someone else reads it they can picture the exact situation like watching a video of it.
 This sheet helps you and your behaviour analyst to identify the common triggers of behaviour.
 Be sure to take note on how often it occurs.
 It won’t help us by saying “it happens randomly and we don’t know why it is happening”.
 To us, every behaviour has a trigger or a cause to it.